spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ## Split Execution

 What if we want to execute multiple tasks at the same time?
 The Composed Task DSL supports the concept of a split, to let you do just that.
 The task definition DSL supports a concept of a split that lets you launch multiple task apps at the same time.
-Each split contains a list of tasks that are contained within the less than `<` and greater than `>` symbol and delimited by twp pipe symbols (`||`).
+Each split contains a list of tasks that are contained within the less than `<` and greater than `>` symbol and delimited by two pipe symbols (`||`).
 For example, if we wanted to launch three tasks at the same time, the DSL would look like:

 ```